 The registration will be not enough to enter in France, so if you need an official letter, please send an email to firstname.lastname@example.org

 Refund and Cancellation PolicyRegular Fees, Workshops & Tutorials Fees, all related to accepted papers cannot be refunded.
 Substitutions are always possible.
 In case of cancellation done before April 1st, 2018, all the other Fees will be refunded after deducting the Cancellation Fee (20% of the fee) for covering administrative costs.
 No refund will be provided for cancellation after April 1st, 2018.

 Thematic Tutorial Sessions

-- A primer on density estimation from passive acoustic data, organized by Dr. L. Thomas, Dr. T. Marques, and Dr. D. Harris, St Andrews
+- A primer on density estimation from passive acoustic data, organized by Dr. L. Thomas, Dr. T. Marques, and Dr. D. Harris, St Andrews, UK

 As the previous sessions of the DCLDE International Workshops, a challenge is offered to compare methods, algorithms, and results.
 For this 2018 DCLDE International Workshop, the challenge will be dedicated to the detection and classification of different mysticeti and odontoceti species among other biological, natural and anthropogenic noises.
 The dataset will be segmented in 3 parts: training, validation and test.
 Only the test part will be used to determine the winner of this challenge.

 The dataset is provided by Prof. John Hildebrand, Scripps Institution of Oceanography, University of California San Diego, USA.
 You can download this dataset here.

 The challenge is organized by Prof. J. Hildebrand, O. Adam and H. Glotin, and will be moderated by Prof. H. Glotin and J. Hildebrand.